Last updated on

 However, exceptions do exist when it is not necessary to prove that there are no suitable candidates from within the EEA.
 Examples are listed below.

-- Fresh graduates of German universities: Citizens of third countries who have earned their university degree in Germany can stay in the country for another 18 months and work part-time while looking for a job in their field of study.
-But, to be allowed to stay, they must apply for the post-study work visa before their student’s visa expires.
-Once they have found a job that corresponds to their qualifications, they can convert their residence permit for study purposes into a residence permit for gainful employment and start working full time.
-In addition, foreign graduates of German universities who left home after completing their studies can still return to Germany for job hunting (see the Jobseeker’s visa below).
+- Fresh graduates of German universities: Citizens of third countries who have earned their university degree in Germany can stay in the country for another 18 months and take up any type of work while looking for a qualified job that fits their skills and interests.
+But, to be allowed to stay, they must apply for the residence permit for job search before their student’s visa expires.
+Once they have found a suitable job, they can convert their residence permit for job search into a residence permit for gainful employment.
+In addition, foreign graduates of German universities who left home after completing their studies can still return to Germany for job hunting (see the Opportunity Card below).

-- Fresh graduates of German vocational training programmes: Likewise, foreigners from third countries who have completed a vocational training in Germany can have their residence permit extended for another 12 months to find a job that suits their qualifications.
-During this 12 month period they can take up any job to help cover their living costs in Germany until they find a work they were originally trained for.
-Should they leave Germany for home having no job offer, they are eligible for the German jobseeker’s visa, just like the above mentioned university graduates.
+- Fresh graduates of German vocational training programmes: Likewise, foreigners from third countries who have completed a vocational training in Germany can have their residence permit extended at the local alien’s office for another 18 months to find permanent employment.
+During this 18 month period they can take up any job to help cover their living costs in Germany until they find qualified work which, according to the new Skilled Immigration Act, does not necessarily have to be work they were originally trained for.
+Should they leave Germany for home having no job offer, they are eligible for the German Opportunity Card, just like the above mentioned university graduates.

 - Foreign professionals with vocational skills: In addition, in its new “Skilled Immigration Act” Germany made it easier for non-academics from outside the EEA to access the German labor market, including occupations where there is no shortage of skills within Germany.
-That is, the so-called qualified professionals from third countries have an opportunity to obtain a work visa for Germany if 1) they have a binding offer for a job in Germany for which they are qualified and 2) they have received higher education or vocational training in Germany or elsewhere that is equivalent to German professional standards.
-However, if the candidate is over 45 years old, they must be offered a minimum salary of 48,180 Euros per year (as of 2023), or must have an adequate pension provision.
+That is, the so-called qualified professionals from third countries have an opportunity to obtain a work visa for Germany if 1) they have a binding offer for a job in Germany that requires vocational qualification and 2) they have received vocational training in Germany or elsewhere that is recognized in the country where it was obtained.
+However, if the candidate is over 45 years old, they must be offered a minimum salary of 49,830 Euros per year (as of 2024), or must have an adequate pension provision.
+It goes without saying that a similar provision, that is, a similar exemption also exists for foreign academics who are not eligible for the EU Blue Card.

 7. Existing Projects Aimed at Recruiting Foreign Skilled Labour